 Reading dice are super fun to bring out when students are reading with a partner or in small groups.
 I have several versions of the dice to use with different types of passages.
 Students love rolling their reading fate, and I love how engaged they are in reading!

-Each of these ideas have been successful additions to the reading instruction in my classroom.
-I hope you’ll find that your students become more confident, engaged, and effective readers in your classroom, too.
+Each of these ideas has been successful additions to the reading instruction in my classroom.
+So, I hope you’ll find that your students become more confident, engaged, and effective readers in your classroom, too.

 Mary Beth, from Brain Waves Instruction, is a teacher-author with years of experience in the middle school classroom.
 When she’s not creating student-centered, teacher-approved curriculum, she’s busy laughing with her silly sons, finding sweet deals at estate sales, dreaming of warmer days (when will this winter end?), and hanging out with her favorite people.
 You can find us at our TpT store, blog, Facebook, and Pinterest!